-Directly associated with the soil anomaly and this 2016 drill intersection, the 2017 IP survey has defined a two-lobed well-defined chargeability feature estimated at 1,200 x 600 m in size associated with the pervasively sericite altered granodiorite and 1 to 3% disseminated sulphides, quartz veinlets and sulphide-quartz veinlets with associated gold.
+Directly associated with the combined surface alteration, soil anomaly and wide low-grade gold bearing drill intersections, the 2017 IP survey has defined a two-lobed well-defined chargeability feature estimated at 1,200 x 600 m in size associated with the pervasively sericite altered granodiorite and 1 to 3% disseminated sulphides, quartz veinlets and sulphide-quartz veinlets with associated gold.
 This IP chargeability feature has two separate target lobes defined by east-west oriented areas of higher chargeability, referred to as the North Zone Target and the Pump Zone Target.
-A portion of the North Zone Target was tested by the Company's 2016 drill hole and was partially tested with drill holes in 1992.
+A portion of the North Zone Target was tested by the Company's drill hole and was partially tested with drill holes in 1992.
 A large portion of the chargeability feature associated with the North Zone Target remains untested by drilling.
 The Pump Zone Target located in a covered area and located immediately to the north of the Elephant Mountain Fault, remains entirely untested by either trenching or drilling.